fcaspe/dx7pytorch/README.md

 The synthesizer core is a C++ emulator of the famous <a href="http://www.vintagesynth.com/yamaha/dx7.php" target="_blank">Yamaha DX7</a>, a programmable digital instrument for which rich and varied timbres can be created by manipulating its internal parameters.
 Each combination of parameters is called **patch** and describes a particular timbre.

+The timbres described by the patches can be synthesized into sound samples at any **note** or **velocity**.
+Hence, the dataset only requires to store patch information, occupying only a couple of Megabytes.

 There exist thousands of patches for this instrument.
-Included in the repo there is a download script that compiles a large collection of patches (140k) which can be synthesized into sound samples at any **note** or **velocity**.
-Hence, the dataset only requires to store patch information, occupying only a couple of Megabytes.
+This dataset includes a collection of 29830 unique patches extracted from a public source and filtered by a CRC32 hash filter.
+See next sections to know how to replicate the filtering process and compile your own DX7 patch dataset.

 ## Features

 - On-the-fly audio synthesis with full MIDI **note** and **velocity** support.
 - Selectable **sampling frequency**.
 - Arbitrary **instance lenght**.
-- Annotation is automatically generated (fundamental frequency, velocity, patch vector).
+- Annotations are automatically generated (fundamental frequency, velocity, patch vector).

 ## How do I use it?